DFHack/dfhack/docs/Scripts.rst

 .. image:: images/workflow.png

-This script provides a simple interface to constraints managed by `plugins/workflow`.
+This script provides a simple interface to constraints managed by `workflow`.
 When active, it displays a list of all constraints applicable to the current job, and their current status.